Anyone who has spent a significant amount of time on internet message boards, chatrooms, or comment sections has, at some point:

 Already, internet culture seems to be adapting.
 New social functions are being labeled and understood.
 Trolls pick fights unnecessarily.
 Memes are ways for people to share laughter about topics which are sometimes taken too seriously.
 Social media allows us to negotiate the meaning of a swarm of ideas in a short amount of time.

 But at the same time, we’re all exposed to more dialogue and more people’s thoughts than at any other point in history.
 While it’s good that human communication has achieved infinite capacity, as individuals we must also adapt to these new realities.
 We must begin accepting responsibility for how we react to what we read.
 We have to accept that we will always be offended by somebody, in some way, and sometimes live with it.

 That’s the hidden cost of the combination of free speech and limitless capacity for communication: more assholes.

-And while the internet grants us all the right to communicate whatever we want, as much as we want, we must armor ourselves to the id of humanity.
+And while the internet grants us all the right to communicate whatever we want and as much as we want, we must armor ourselves with the ideals of humanity.
 We must teach ourselves to be a little more resilient, a little more patient, a little less judgmental.
-And understand that that nitwit asshole on the other side of the screen is sometimes the same person you’d be happy to have a beer with in person.
+And understand that the nitwit asshole on the other side of the screen is sometimes the same person you’d be happy to have a beer with in person.